RESIDENCE

 Overview

-In May 2024, the Residence will complete a long-planned, multi-year, major rehabilitation with the goal of preserving the architectural integrity and original layout of the building, while making important upgrades to comply with ADA regulations and other essential building codes.
-Several bedrooms on the second floor will be available as working areas for a newly expanded Artist-in-Residence program.
-The lower level will include a new climate controlled collections storage area with high density storage racks, and a research/study area.
-The main rooms on the first floor (entry hall, living room, dining room, and study) with the original period furniture, paintings and objects, will be open for public touring in the 2024 season beginning May 25.
+In May 2024 Chesterwood completed a long-planned, multi-year, major rehabilitation of the French family residence with the goal of preserving the architectural integrity and original layout of the building, while making important upgrades to comply with ADA regulations and other essential building codes.
+Several bedrooms on the second floor have been made available as Studios for a newly expanded Artist-in-Residence program.
+The lower level includes a new climate controlled collections storage area with high density storage racks, and a research/study area.
+The main rooms on the first floor (entry hall, living room, dining room, and study) with the original period furniture, paintings and objects, are open for public touring.

 Chesterwood has worked principally with locally-based contractors, Allegrone Companies, based out of Lenox, Massachusetts.
 Mark Stoner of the National Trust for Historic Preservation is the lead architect, and Gerry Blache, Senior Buildings and Grounds Superintendent of Chesterwood, is the on-site project manager.
 Support from numerous organizations -- including the Massachusetts Cultural Council, the Nancy Woodson Spire Foundation, the Fitzpatrick Family Trust, the Town of Stockbridge, and the National Trust’s Historic Sites Fund -- made this project possible.